 4. Let them know that they can call you back in a while.
 Be prepared, when they call you back, to tell them what you’ve found out about an attorney and about bail.
 You may not be able to call your friend or loved one at the jail and will have to wait on their call.
 After their initial free phone call to you, their calls may be collect.
 Accepting their next call may require you to pay several dollars with a credit or debit card.
-If you can’t afford to do this, let them know that you’ll have an attorney come visit them at the jail.

 6. Stay calm.
 Here is some self-help legal advice.

 7. Call the arresting agency or the place where your friend or loved one is being held and ask what the conditions of their release will be.

 8. Ask how much the bond is and what their policies for payment are if they’re being charged with something that requires bail/bond to be paid.
 Some charges involve “cash only” bonds.
 For other charges, you can contract with a bail bondsman if you can’t afford the full amount of bail.
 For still other charges, your friend will need to see a judge before they’re eligible for bail, or they may not be eligible for bail at all.